akhavr/johngalt/p2p.content.md

 Everyone uses social networks.
 We use them mostly for fun and amusement, less frequently for education and joint action.

 Yet, there is a problem.
 Problem called "centralization".

 You've might have heard about Johnston's Law: "Everything that can be decentralized, will be decentralized" [1]

-There's an issue, however, which is called Levine Counterpoint:
+Perhaps fewer people heard about called Levine Counterpoint:
 "Anything Disruptive that Can Be Stopped, Will Be Stopped".
 [2] That means that anything, that the powers, controling or influencing the service, would stop anything disruptive.